Foreign policy of the Franklin D. Roosevelt administration: Naval expansion

 Roosevelt, as Assistant Secretary of the Navy, had been in effect in civilian control of the Navy during World War I. He knew many senior officers, and strongly supported naval expansion.
-The Vinson-Trammell Act of 1934 set up a regular program of ship building and modernization to bring the Navy to the maximum size allowed by treaty.
-The naval limitation treaties also applied to bases, but Congress only approved building seaplane bases on Wake Island, Midway Island and Dutch Harbor and rejected any additional funds for bases on Guam and the Philippines.
-Navy ships were designed with greater endurance and range which allowed them to operate further from bases and between refits.
+The Vinson-Trammell Act of 1934 set up a regular program of shipbuilding and modernization to bring the Navy to the maximum size allowed by treaty.
+The naval limitation treaties also applied to bases, but Congress approved building seaplane bases only on Wake Island, Midway Island, and Dutch Harbor, rejecting additional funds for bases on Guam and the Philippines.
+Navy ships were designed with greater endurance and range, allowing them to operate further from bases and between refits.

 The United States Navy had a presence in the Far East with a major naval base in the US-owned Philippines and a few small river gunboats in China on the Yangtze River.
-On December 12, 1937 the gunboat USS Panay was bombed and machine-gunned by Imperial Japanese Army Air Service airplanes.
+On December 12, 1937, the gunboat USS Panay was bombed and machine-gunned by Imperial Japanese Army Air Service airplanes.
 Washington quickly accepted Japan's apologies and compensation.